 5 Famous Japanese Legends 有名な日本の説話

 The birth of the latter is also a fundamental element of the story since Izanami died of burns from childbirth and went to the kingdom of the dead.
-The sequel then recalls the myth of Orpheus.
+The sequel recalls the myth of Orpheus.

 Humiliated, the latter then sent the spirits of the world of the dead to pursue her.
 Izanagi narrowly escaped them, and forever sealed the way that linked the world of the dead to that of the living.